x

 BACKGROUND

-In power transmission mechanics, hydraulic systems are unique due to their high-power density and compactness.
-Piston pumps, a key element in hydraulic systems, are widely used due to their high working pressure and large flow.
-They represent the biggest market share among hydraulics and are projected to reach 36 million units globally in 2023.
-Original equipment manufacturers of heavy-duty machinery are facing global competition and strict environmental regulations that demand technologies that are more efficient.
+Original equipment manufacturers of heavy-duty machinery are facing global competition and strict environmental regulations that demand more efficient technologies.
 The construction sector is responsible for over a third of global energy consumption and nearly 40% of total direct and indirect CO2 emissions.
 Moreover, heavy-duty machines operate in harsh environments and face aggressive loading conditions over a long running time.

 Hydraulic cylinders play a key role in meeting the demand for technological upgrades and compliance with environmental standards.
-While the low-pressure hydraulic cylinders are bulky, fully high-pressure systems are inefficient because full power is not needed all the time and in all work functions.
+While low-pressure hydraulic cylinders are bulky, fully high-pressure systems are inefficient because full power is not needed all the time and in all work functions.
 State-of-the-art solutions incorporate external pressure amplifiers adding system complexity, raising costs and increasing energy consumption.

 Additionally, hydraulic systems use large amounts of harmful hydraulic fluids.
 Although sealing technologies have advanced considerably over the past 30 years, the development of hydraulic system operating pressures and response times has led to greater leakage.
-It is estimated that 370 million liters of oil leak from hydraulic equipment every year.
+It is estimated that 370 million litres of oil leak from hydraulic equipment every year.

 OBJECTIVES